f2brossi/dump-ekl/README.md

 5. Setup and configure Logstash

-6. Setup and configure Elasticdump ( import/ export your visualizations and dashboards - see below)
+6. Setup and configure Elasticdump : import/ export your visualizations and dashboards - see below.

 7. Setup and configure logstash-forwarder for real time logging.
 Client and server on same vm.